 Hovering in the background of all these new developments in the mobile enterprise are security concerns, of which there are many.
 With mobile being used as the access method of choice for an increasing number of medical and financial applications, the importance of regulatory compliance can’t be overstated, along with the raft of more traditional wireless security concerns.
 Wireless is everywhere, and where it goes, so does your organizational reputation.
 From wireless intrusion prevention system (WIPS) capabilities to client configuration management, there is much to be managed in order to secure the mobile side of your operations.

 Overwhelmed?
 Next-generation enterprise mobility is a big topic.
 But you’re not alone, and there’s a lot of expertise out there to lean on.
 I'll talk about all of this and more in my session "From BYOD to 802.11ac: How to Build A Next-Generation Mobile Infrastructure" at Interop Las Vegas March 31-April 4.
-I hope to see you there!Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I hope to see you there!Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio